2022–23 Liga de Expansión MX season

-The 2022–23 Liga de Expansión MX season is the third professional season of the second-tier football division in Mexico.
+The 2022–23 Liga de Expansión MX season was the third professional season of the second-tier football division in Mexico.
 The season is divided into two championships—the Torneo Apertura and the Torneo Clausura—each in an identical format and each contested by the same eighteen teams.
 The Apertura tournament began on 24 June 2022.
-The Clausura tournament will begin in January 2023.
+The Clausura tournament will began in January 2023.

 Changes from the previous season

 The Liga de Expansión MX is a Mexican football league founded in 2020 as part of the Mexican Football Federation's "Stabilization Project", which has the primary objective of rescuing the financially troubled teams from the Ascenso MX and prevent the disappearance of a second-tier league in Mexico, for which there will be no promotion and relegation during the following six years.
 The project also attempts for Liga MX and former Ascenso MX teams to consolidate stable projects with solid basis, sports-wise and administrative-wise, financially wise and in infrastructure.

 On April 21, 2022, Tampico Madero were sold and relocated to La Paz as Club Atlético La Paz.